Birding Tour USA: Maine – From Mountain Forests to Sparkling Shores

 Day 3.
 White Mountains National Park

-Today we head to into New Hampshire and the White Mountains National Forest, but first, we will plan a stop at the Kennebunk Plains along the way.
+Today we head into New Hampshire and the White Mountains National Forest, but first, we will plan a stop at the Kennebunk Plains along the way.
 This huge grassland area will provide us with a great opportunity to see some specials such as Grasshopper and Vesper Sparrows, and Upland Sandpiper.
 Unfortunately, some of these birds have become quite scare and local in the northeast as these sand-plains have greatly dwindled.
 After a great morning of birding the grasslands, we will head up into the mountains.
 It is here in the higher altitudes and forests that we will have a chance at boreal species like Black-backed Woodpecker, Boreal Chickadee, and even a shot at Spruce Grouse.
 We’ll finish near the small town of Gorham for the evening and prepare for the next day.

 Overnight: Gorham, New Hampshire